Competitive calls for proposals

 Marginally, EuroMarine can endorse and / or co-fund existing activities that are considered as strategic.
 Funding level range (as practiced): 2.5 - 5 k€.

-By way of exception, EuroMarine can entrust some activities to some of its member organisations or to third parties (e.g., to carry out tasks beyond EuroMarine Secretariat workforce availability or competences).
+By way of exception, EuroMarine can, outside calls, entrust some activities to some of its member organisations or to third parties (e.g., to carry out tasks beyond EuroMarine Secretariat workforce availability or competences), or provide recurrent funding to EuroMarine groups carrying out general interest activities (such as the OYSTER group).

 EuroMarine General Assembly meetings

-The EuroMarine General Assembly (GA) meets on a yearly basis, at the beginning of each civil year.
-GA meetings typically last 1.5 day.
-They include reporting and discussion sessions, may include agenda-setting workshops, and conclude with a formal business and decision-making session.
-During these meetings, the GA notably approves new members and sets the general terms of the yearly call and action plan.
+The General Assembly (GA) of the EuroMarine Consortium and that of the EuroMarine Association each meet on a yearly basis, at the beginning of each civil year.
+GA meetings typically last 1.5 to 2 days.
+In the case of the consortium, they include reporting and discussion sessions and a scientific session, may include agenda-setting workshops, and conclude with a formal business and decision-making session.
+During these meetings, the GAs notably approve new members and set the general terms of the yearly calls and action plans.

-The EuroMarine Steering Committee meets thrice a year:
+The EuroMarine Steering Committee of the EuroMarine Consortium meets thrice a year:

 - just before and after the yearly GA meeting (resp. to work on final meeting details and to develop and implement GA decisions); and